Woodland Heath, Sprowston

 Bus Travel from Woodland Heath

-Your most regular bus service is operated by First Buses from Atlantic Avenue, (a 10-minute walk).
-Services 11, 11A and 12 on the pink line stopping at Norwich City Centre, Cringleford and NNUH running up to 4 times an hour Monday to Friday.
+First Bus operate from Atlantic Avenue (a 10-minute walk), providing services 11, 11A and 12 on the Pink Line stopping at Norwich City Centre, Cringleford and NNUH running up to 4 times an hour, Monday to Saturday and half hourly Sundays and bank holidays.

 There is also the bus stop located on Sale Road, the play area (a 13-minute walk).
-First Bus services 23, 23A and 23B run through this stop on the red line stopping at Norwich City Centre, Costessey and Queen’s Hills running up to 3 times an hour Monday to Friday.
+First Bus services 23, 23A and 23B run through this stop on the red line stopping at Norwich City Centre, Costessey, Longwater Retail Park and Queen’s Hills, running approx. every 20-mins, Monday to Saturday and every 30-mins on Sundays and bank holidays.

 Train Travel from Norwich